The revival of the real estate market in Saudi Arabia

 The vision aims at helping KSA survive the economic crisis it is going through right now through shifting its focus to the development of the non-oil economic and the public service sectors.
 At the top of the list of these sectors come the clean energy industry and the real estate market in Saudi Arabia.

 To summarize, the downfall of the real estate market in Saudi Arabia is expected to last on the short term.
-However, the decline is predicted to decelerate till the market reaches a stabilized state with the help of the Saudi Arabian government newly-levied laws and policies and the movement towards increasing the dependence on the non-oil economic sectors.
+However, the decline is predicted to decelerate till the market prices bottom out with the help of the Saudi Arabian government newly-levied laws and policies and the movement towards increasing the dependence on the non-oil economic sectors.